Skip to content

 Go to to your project.
 For me it is C:\Users\pythoneo\PycharmProjects\Project1\venv\Lib\site-packages\cv2.

-See also How to calculate determinant of matrix?
+See also How to Calculate the Determinant of a Matrix in Numpy

 In this directory find cv2.pyd file and remove it.